swiftlang/swift/docs/Testing.rst

 **Run by**:

-* Engineers and contributors are expected to run tests from these testsuites locally before commiting.
+* Engineers and contributors are expected to run tests from these testsuites locally before committing.
 (Usually on a single platform, and not necessarily all tests.)

 * Buildbots run all tests, on all supported platforms.